-- □ Asynchronous replication. - No explicit update support (primary copy, if anything). - PULL MODEL: (smallest interval 1 minute) the replicated data is maintained by querying either the primary data, the change table, the consistent change table, or any combination of the three.
+- Asynchronous replication. - No explicit update support (primor) if oputping) - (primary copy, if anything).
+PULL MODEL: (smallest in - PULL MODEL: (smallest interval 1 minute) the replicated data is maintained by querying either the primary data, the change table, or any combination of the three.
 The goal is to support sophisticated views of the data (data warehousing).
 Pull model means replication is driven by the recipient of the replica.
-The replica must "ask" for updates to keep up-to-date. - Updates are taken from the main memory buffer containing log entries (both committed and uncommitted entries; this is an adjustable parameter). - Updates are sent to the primary (updates converted into inserts if tuple has been deleted, inserts converted into updates if tuple already exists, as in Sybase).
-The system is geared towards decision support, replication consistency is not a key issue. - Sophisticated data replication is possible (base aggregation, change aggregation, time slices ...) - Sophisticated optimizations for data propagation (from where to get the data). - Sophisticated views of the data (aggregation, time slicing). - Capture/MVS is a separate address space monitor, to minimize interference it captures log records from the log buffer area
+The replica must "ask" for updates to keep up-to-date. - Updates are taken from the main memory buffer containing log entries (both committed and uncommitted entries; this is an adjustable parameter).

+- Updates are sent to the primary (updates converted into inserts if tuple has been deleted, inserts converted into updates if tuple already exists, as in Sybase).
+The system is geared towards decision support, replication consistency is not a key issue.
+Sophisticated data replication is - sopristicated data replication is possible (base aggregation, change aggregation, time slices - Sophisticated optimizations for data propagation (from where to get the data). - Sophisticated views of the data (aggregation, time slicing). - Capture/MVS is a separate address space monitor, to minimize interference it captures log records from the log buffer area